 Does anybody in this room mind getting a massive tax cut?

-Does anybody does anybody object to paying less taxes?
+Does anybody object to paying less taxes?

 I don't see any hands.

-Uh we have a lot of other news we need to get to today.
+We have a lot of other news we need to get to today.

-We have some liberal hypocrisy as it relates to Harvey Weinstein, and uh it's actually interesting all the money Democrats take.
+We have some liberal hypocrisy as it relates to Harvey Weinstein.

-And it's also interesting all these late night comics that would be so critical of any conservative that does one thing wrong.
+And it's also interesting all these late-night comics that would be so critical of any conservative that does one thing wrong.

 Oh, their voices are so silent.